Ngā raraungameta mō ngā mōhiohio me ngā mauhanga

 identifies, authenticates and contextualises information and records, and the people, processes and systems that create, manage, maintain and use them

-Metadata for information and records can include information about:
+This metadata can include information about:

 business context